flo-kn/pulumi-ts-static-website/README.md

 ```sh
 pulumi up
 ```
+_(will deploy all infrastructure needed to host the static content and sync the content in the local `./public` folder with the s3 bucket.)_

 TODOs:
-- Solution for uncommenting bucketPublicAccessBlock before deploying to the bucket
+- [ ] Solution for uncommenting bucketPublicAccessBlock before deploying to the bucket

 Refs:
 - Special thanks to the creators of [My Starting Example: Github - Pulumi Examples](https://github.com/pulumi/examples/tree/master/aws-ts-static-website)